 Followers of the forces of chaos can often be spotted by the signs of corruption their bodies bear or their lack of sanity.
 Devoted cultists often also sport a blackened sun as a symbol of their allegiance.

 Brotherhood of the Radiance - A secretive group of wizards seeking after objects associated with the Radiance, such as the fabled Mirror Shield, which they stole from under the party's nose.
-Rheddrian is concerned what they might learn from it and hopes for its return.
-In pursuit of the Shield the party traveled to Glantri City (where some of the initiates of the Brotherhood attend the Great School of Magic)..
-Little was known of the Brotherhood before the party ventured to Glantri City, except that some of it members wear a particular Pendant.
+Rheddrian was concerned what they might learn from it and hoped for its return – which the party accomplished.
+In pursuit of the Shield the party traveled to Glantri City (where some of the initiates of the Brotherhood attend the Great School of Magic).
+Little was known of the Brotherhood before the party ventured to Glantri City, except that some of it members wore a particular Pendant.

-- Their nemesis of the Shadow faction poisoning Norwold
+- Their demonic nemesis of the Shadow faction poisoning Norwold

 - A mad duke in Vestland whose madness may be a sign of the corruption of Chaos